 35 N. Pennsylvania Street,

 Opened on 14th February 1921 as Loew’s State Theatre.
 It was designed by architect Thomas Lamb, with architectural firm Rubush & Hunter acting as supervising architects.
 Seating was provided for 1,420 in the orchestra, 100 in the boxes, 108 in the loges and 920 in the balcony.
 It was equipped with a Moller 3 manual organ.
-It was re-named Loew’s Palace Theatre from 3rd March 1928.
+It was remodelled to the plans of Leon Fleischman of architectural firm Lamb & Fleischman and re-named Loew’s Palace Theatre from 3rd March 1928.
 By 1941 it was known as Loew’s Theatre.

 Loew’s Theatre was closed on 12th April 1970.

 Just login to your account and subscribe to this theater.